bio

 Mr. Rosenzweig is an active conductor and coach, and has worked for many years with the Chamber Players of the League-ISCM in New York and the Canyonlands Ensemble in Utah.

 He was educated at the Eastman School of Music, the University of Pennsylvania, and Columbia University.
-Morris Rosenzweig lives in Salt Lake City with his wife Mary Jane, and sons Jacob and Max.

 recent happenings